Gasper-Wong/Gasper-Wong/README.md

 Please look at my repositories for more info :)

 ## 🆕 Recent Updates
-1. Relooking at my machine learning notebook for further improvements
-2. To embark on new data analytics project and share them at a later date
+1. To embark on new data analytics project and share them at a later date